Joelkihara/Joelkihara/README.md

 Web developer
 -------------

 I’ve been learning to code for a few weeks now, after switching careers.
-I started with PYTHON, but have but really found a passion for frontend development.
+I started with PYTHON, but have found a passion for frontend development.
 With time I will join backend to be a full stack developer.

 *   🌍  I'm based in Nairobi, Kenya
 *   ✉️  You can contact me at [joelkihara8@gmail.com](mailto:joelkihara8@gmail.com)